 - WOOL BASE LAYERS — Merino wool is great to sleep in during cold nights, plus it naturally fights funky smells.
 Fantastic all-natural material.
 Sierra Trading Post has some of the most cost-effective options for wool base layers.

 - UNDERWEAR — We’ve known some guys to forget extra underwear on week-long trips — don’t.
 It’s not good.

 - WOOL SOCKS — Look for more than 50% merino wool, which will keep your feet cool and warm, fight stinky bacteria, and help you avoid blisters.
 The best way to go is to wear a lightweight wool liner sock with a mid-or-heavyweight wool sock.
 We’re big fans of L.L.Bean’s Cresta line of wool hiking socks.

 - CAMP SHOES — At the end of a long day, you’ll want to get out of your backpacking boots and let your feet breathe.
 Some guys pack flip flops or Crocs, but lightweight water shoes are great, too.
-The very best option might be a pair of mesh Adidas Hydroterra Shandal Shoes — not only are they airy but they are rugged enough that you could, for example, hike out in them if you got a nasty blister from a new pair of boots (which happens more often than you might think).
+They airy but are rugged enough that you could, for example, hike out in a good pair if you got a nasty blister from a new pair of boots (which happens more often than you might think).